artevio/wc-pays/readme.txt

 == Installation ==

-1. Upload `woocommerce-pays` folder to the `/wp-content/plugins/` directory or install the plugin from the WordPress plugin repository.
+1. Upload `wc-pays` folder to the `/wp-content/plugins/` directory or install the plugin from the WordPress plugin repository.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to the setting via  Plugins > WooCommerce Pays > Settings.
 1. Enable and configure modules.